ga4gh/va-spec/schema/profiles/def/AssayVariantEffectMeasurementStudyResult.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
-   *  - specifiedBy
-      - :ref:`Method` | :ref:`IRI`
-      - 0..1
-      - A specification that describes all or part of the process that led to creation of the Information Entity
    *  - contributions
       - :ref:`Contribution`
       - 0..m
       - Specific actions taken by an Agent toward the creation, modification, validation, or deprecation of an Information Entity.
+   *  - reportedIn
+      - :ref:`Document` | :ref:`IRI`
+      - 0..m
+      - A document in which the the Information Entity is reported.
    *  - dateAuthored
       - string
       - 0..1